daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md

 "Britt's mother" $R_a$ "Britt's lecturer in the UK" $\rightarrow$ `false` (so it's not 'transitive')

+Britt: I do understand the english word 'aquaintance', I was not sure that does this word means in this example.
+Now I do understand!!

 > Another example of a binary relation is “smaller than” on the set of numbers.
 For some pairs $(x,y )$ of numbers, x is smaller than y , and for some it is not.